Alternative text

 Did you know?

-More than 90% of the Group's installed capacity in Brazil is produced from renewable sources!
+100% of the Group's installed capacity in Brazil is produced from renewable sources and ENGIE is the leader in renewable energy in the country!

-"ENGIE already plays an effective role in the energy transition process in Brazil.
-Campo Largo 2 will reinforce our strategy of growth from renewable energy sources.
+"ENGIE already plays an effective role in the energy transition process in Brazil, where we are 100% renewable.
+Santo Agostinho wind complex will reinforce our strategy of growth from renewable energy sources."

 Maurício Bähr, CEO, ENGIE Brazil